sprtecnologie/hassguides/twingate_setup.md

 2. Now choose to deploy the connector using Docker 🐳
 3. Click on "**Generate Tokens**" and re-authenticate to your account 🔒
 4. With this done, skip to step number four and copy the CLI command 📋
-5. On your Raspberry Pi, paste the CLI Command (remember to use SSH for a more convenient procedure) 🍓
+5. On your System, paste the CLI Command (remember to use SSH for a more convenient procedure) 🍓

 🎉 Congratulations, you have deployed a connector!
 You can verify it by the green LED near the connector in the Twingate admin page.